openbmc/docs/code-update.md

 To update from the OpenBMC shell, follow the steps in this section.

-It is recommended that the BMC be prepared for update:
+It is recommended that the BMC be prepared for update (note that the environment variable needs to be set twice for initramfs be able to read it due to the U-Boot redundant environments):

+    fw_setenv openbmconce copy-files-to-ram copy-base-filesystem-to-ram
     fw_setenv openbmconce copy-files-to-ram copy-base-filesystem-to-ram
     reboot